Suddenly, the cold wastes of space seem a bit more human again.

 Commander Hadfield is the best thing to happen to the Canadian space program since they put a bottle opener on the end of the Canadarm.

 Actually the best thing to happen to space exploration period Lloyd.
 He’s the most articulate, personable, plugged-in astronaut ever.
 And he’s just so golly-gee-whiz THRILLED to be doing what he’s doing.
-It’s a nice change from the boring old business-as-usual.
+It’s a nice change from the boring old space-business-as-usual.